Topaz: Properties, Facts and Photos

 Green and orange topaz turn blue after being heated at various temperatures.
 Orange topaz turns a very dark or rich shade of blue.

-Another reason for heating topaz is because sunlight can bleach its natural colour.
+Another reason topaz is heated is to modify or stabilise colour, as some natural colours can fade with prolonged exposure to sunlight.
 This is particularly prevalent with brown topaz from Siberia and Utah.

 Historically, all yellow-coloured gemstones were believed to be topaz.
 Only in the last two hundred years was it discovered that other minerals could also be yellow.